Psychology (research): Cognitive Neuroscience

 Staff members in the Cognitive Psychology Unit use a wide variety of methods, including EEG, fMRI, pharmacology, transcranial direct current stimulation (tDCS), and computational modeling.
 Master students in the Cognitive Neuroscience track are encouraged to play an active role in ongoing behavioural and neuroscientific research.
 They are provided with their own laboratory including six testing rooms, dedicated work places for the development of psychological experiments, and a discussion room.
-Read more at Master’s programme – Track Cognitive Neuroscience.
+Read more on the webpage Master’s programme – Track Cognitive Neuroscience.

 Eight obligatory general courses (40 EC) are taken by students of all four tracks.
 These courses cover the research skills needed in the empirical cycle.
 Students learn how to design an empirical study, how to collect data, how to analyse data with advanced statistical techniques, and how to report and present their findings.

 In the obligatory track-specific courses (20 EC) students gain a state-of-the-art overview of theoretical developments and debates in their domain of specialisation.
 These courses focus on the cognitive neuroscience of action control, social cognitive neuroscience, the computational and neural basis of reinforcement learning and decision making, and the role of neurotransmitters in modulating cognition.